xenocrat/chyrp-lite/README.markdown

 #### Core:
 * Responsive and accessible HTML5 for all blog and admin pages.
-* Universal support for Markdown, Textile, or raw HTML.
+* Universal support for plain text, Markdown, Textile, or raw HTML.
 * One-click markup/markdown previews for posts and pages.
-* Trackback and Pingback support.
+* Send and receive trackbacks pingbacks on your blog posts.
 * Personalise your blog using a powerful extensions framework.
 * Semantic markup makes it easy to customise themes or write your own.
 * A comprehensive rights model for managing your users and visitors.
-* SHA-512 password hashing for registered users of your blog.
+* Fully internationalized, with `getttext` localization support.

 #### Feathers:
 * Text: write textual blog entries.